 Snow and rain cause the majority of mobile home roof leaks.
 Snow is especially a problem for flat roofs.
 While flat roofs aren’t completely flat, they don’t have much of a pitch and that allows the snow to just sit on the roof and melt slowly.

 Tree branches and flying debris from a neighbor’s yard causes a lot of mobile home roof leaks.
 There’s not a lot you can do about flying debris but keeping the trees around your home trimmed can reduce a lot of headaches.
+Be sure to hire professionals like Rancho Cucamonga to trim trees.

 Poor Ventilation and Condensation